 T1-X Accessories and Optional Equipment

-Standard Accessories – all standard accessories which are (included) with TYTAX T1-X are on the main website www.tytax.com
+Standard Accessories – all standard accessories included with TYTAX T1-X are on the main website www.tytax.com.

 Dimensions and Weight